 Exercise keeps your joints and tendons loose and limber and helps you reduce inflammation and pain.
 Building up your muscles decreases the workload on your joints.
 Anything that gets your heart pumping and your joints moving will help to lower your risk of developing a comorbid (related) condition.
 (To learn more about the comorbidities related to psoriatic arthritis, request our free quick guide.)

 When you set out on an exercise program, you don’t have to aim for Olympic gold.
 If you were active before you had PsA, try to maintain a regimen as close to your old normal as possible.
 If you were inactive, start small.
-In general, people with PsA can enjoy walking, indoor and outdoor cycling, swimming or warm-water exercise, yoga, and tai chi.
+In general, people with PsA can enjoy walking, indoor and outdoor cycling, swimming or warm-water exercise, yoga, tai chi, and qigong.
 A physical therapist or a qualified fitness or health professional can help you create an exercise plan that makes sense for you.

 Whichever exercises you choose, your muscles will work extra hard at the beginning.
 After exercising you might experience soreness.
 You might have a hard time cooling down.
 You might even feel worse the next day.
 This is your body telling you to ease up!
 Listen to your body to help you learn about the types of activities that tend to induce discomfort or pain.